-It’s a new year and many of us are trying to eat better and reduce our spending.
-We often believe these two things can’t go together.
+Many of us are trying to eat better and reduce our spending.
+We often believe these two things can’t go together, especially with rising food costs.
 Isn’t health food expensive?
-Well, it can be but there are ways to eat healthily and cut your grocery bill.
+Well, it can be but there are ways to get healthy groceries on a budget.

-I have several chronic health issues include fibromyalgia.
+I have several chronic health issues including fibromyalgia.
 Conventional medicine offers little more than symptom control for me and I even skip that since it all comes with side effects.
-I have found when my overall health is at it’s best my symptoms are minimal.
+I have found when my overall health is at its best my symptoms are minimal.

 While some things I buy would be cheaper if I got the less healthy version there would be a bigger cost to my health.
 Over the years I have found ways to reduce my overall grocery spending to make up for some of the pricier items.
 And don’t worry, you don’t have to become an extreme couponer or anything.

 I’ll admit I let some of these things stop being habits lately and our grocery costs have suffered.
 I’m getting back to my good habits this year and going to see just how low I can get our grocery costs.
 We need food, I love food, but I don’t want to spend all of our money on it.

 It really is all about habits.
 These things start to become second nature once you’ve done them for a while.
 And you have the motivators of more money and feeling better.

 Fast food seems cheap but it adds up.
 And dinners out at restaurants add up even more quickly.
 And of course, you also end up consuming a lot more calories.

 The way I’ve found most helpful for preventing us from eating out too much is to have quick dinner options on hand.
 Freezer meals really help this, if you have something delicious in your freezer it really helps keep the temptation of dinner out away.